Nathan Law: Student activism

 Law was active in student activism and participated the 2013 Hong Kong dock strike.
 He joined and became the chairman of the Representative Council of the Lingnan University Students' Union and was the committee member of the Hong Kong Federation of Students (HKFS).
 He later also became the acting president of the Lingnan University Students' Union (LUSU).

 In September 2014, HKFS and Scholarism launched a week-long class boycott against Beijing's decision on Hong Kong electoral reforms.
 After the strike, the student protesters raided the Civic Square at the Central Government Complex, triggering a 79-day Occupy protest.
 During the Umbrella Revolution, he rose as one of the student leaders and was one of the five student representatives to hold a talk in a televised open debate with the government representatives led by Chief Secretary for Administration Carrie Lam with HKFS secretary general Alex Chow Yong-kang, vice secretary Lester Shum, general secretary Eason Chung, and another committee member Yvonne Leung in October 2014.
 He was also one of three student leaders at the heart of the Occupy protests whose Home Return Permits were revoked and were banned from flying to Beijing in an attempt to press their demands for genuine universal suffrage in November 2014.
 After the protests, he was arrested along with other student leaders.

 After the protests, Law succeeded Alex Chow to become the secretary general of Hong Kong Federation of Students from 2015 to 2016.
 He won with 37 votes from the 53 student representatives from seven tertiary institutions qualified to vote in the annual election in March 2015.
 His only rival, Jason Szeto Tze-long, secured 14 votes.
-His secretaryship was highlighted by the disaffiliation crisis that saw localist students from member institutions trigger referendums to break away from the HKFS which was accused of making hasty decisions with little transparency during the Umbrella Revolution.
+His secretaryship was highlighted by the disaffiliation crisis that saw localist camp students from member institutions trigger referendums to break away from the HKFS which was accused of making hasty decisions with little transparency during the Umbrella Revolution.

 Law campaigned against the referendum at the LU as the acting president of the LUSU which the referendum to break away from HKFS was defeated.
-However, three student unions of the Hong Kong Polytechnic University (HKPU), Hong Kong Baptist University (HKBU) and City University of Hong Kong (CityU) quit the federation in their referendums under Law's secretaryship, following the Hong Kong University Students' Union (HKUSU) exit in February 2015.
+However, three student unions of the Hong Kong Polytechnic University, Hong Kong Baptist University and City University of Hong Kong quit the federation in their referendums under Law's secretaryship, following the Hong Kong University Students' Union exit in February 2015.